samstaton/pro800/pro800syx.md

 Attempt at reconstructing by [Sam](https://github.com/samstaton/pro800).
 I did this by probing the unit with various commands.

+Thanks to Sebo Synths for finding some of the offsets.

+See also [swumpf's nice browser editor](https://swumpf.com/pro800/experimental/) which uses some of this decoding, and [my very plain viewer/editor](https://raw.githack.com/samstaton/pro800/main/pro800.html).

 ### System exclusive head
 Every system exclusive message has the following format: